nkher/lib-java/README.md

 http://mycodeschool.com/  |

-You might have very different views/suggestions about the choice and style of implementation, code and design.
+You might have very different views and suggestions about the choice and style of implementation, code and design.
 I would be happy to have ideas on improving the current code base !
 Please feel free to file bugs or come up with design concerns.
-You can reach out at the following email address.
+You can reach out to me at the following email address.

 namesh.kher@gmail.com